nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

 <md>**Tag restrictions**</md>
-* Tags must be a single word containing only alphanumeric characters (no spaces or special symbols are allowed).
+* Tags must be a single word containing only English alphanumeric characters (no spaces or special symbols are allowed).
 * To specify multiple tags, separate each tag parameter with a space.

 Eg. `t/friend t/family`